-The University strongly encourages the reporting of all crimes that occur on university properties.
+The University strongly encourages the reporting of all crimes that occur on University properties.
 However, reporting is voluntary and within the discretion of the victim.
 Victims of crimes have the right to report to law enforcement, Campus Safety and Security, Title IX, any person designated by the University for reporting, or any other CSA.
-Individuals may also confidentially report crimes to any CSA for statistical inclusion in the Annual Security Report; any such confidential reports will be forwarded to Campus Safety and Security without any personal identifying information.
-Victims may also meet with University Counselors; however, professional counselors are not CSAs.
+Individuals may also confidentially report crimes through the LiveSafe App or to any CSA for statistical inclusion in the Annual Security Report; any such confidential reports will be forwarded to Campus Safety and Security without any personal identifying information.
+Victims may also meet with university counselors; however, professional counselors are not CSAs.
 Permission from the person seeking counseling must be obtained prior to the counselor reporting Clery Act statistical data to Campus Safety and Security.
 Counselors are encouraged to inform those with whom they are counseling that this reporting is an option available to them while still maintaining their confidentiality.